DUNE/computing-HWDB/setup.md

    {: .language-bash}
    to refresh your tokens.

-   Particularly, when you refresh your Bearer token (the shorter life time token that expires in every 3 hours), you will not be asked to provide your credential.
-You need to provide yours when you refresh your Vault token.
+   Particularly, if you are refreshing your Bearer token only (the shorter life time token that expires in every 3 hours), you will not be asked to provide your credential.
+You will need to provide yours once your your Vault token is expired.

 ## Let's try to use it!

-This exercise will use your downloaded certificate to communicate with the REST API of the HWDB.
+This exercise will use your obtained tokens to communicate with the REST API of the HWDB.

 1. This step may not be necessary.
 But there are certain lines that repeatedly show up in curl commands during the tutorials.
 So let us define the followings: